 Configure PostgreSQL in ubuntu and connect with DataGrip

-PostgreSQL is the open source relation database system.
-PostgreSQL has some advance features of database like
+PostgreSQL is the open source relational database system.
+PostgreSQL has some advanced features of database like

 - User-defined types

 - Table inheritance

 - Foreign key referential integrity

 Here I will explain how to configure PostgreSQL on Ubuntu Server and connect with your local machine.

 First of all, you need a ubuntu server and connect your server using SSH.
 When you are connected with SSH use the following commands to install PostgreSQL on Ubuntu.

 sudo apt-get install postgresql postgresql-contrib

 PostgreSQL is installed on your Ubuntu server.
 Currently, your database user is Postgres that has all database related privilege.
 Now you need to create a new user with a password so that you can connect the database using your app or any database connection tool like DataGrip.

 To create a user in Postgres you first need to create a user on your server with the same name.
 So let's create a user in ubuntu server: